 It is critical to act promptly and carefully record the details of the complaint as well as taking down contact details for witnesses, getting legal advice, taking photos, and seeing a doctor or forensic medical officer if there have been any injuries.

-If you decide to complain, you should make your version of events as credible as possible by taking the following steps.
+If you decide to make a complaint against member(s) of Victoria Police, you should make your version of events as credible as possible by taking the following steps.

 1 Act promptly